ibm-cloud-docs/language-translator/translating-documents.md

 {:java: .ph data-hd-programlang='java'}
 {:python: .ph data-hd-programlang='python'}
 {:swift: .ph data-hd-programlang='swift'}
-{:download: .download}

 # Translating documents (Beta)
 {: #document-translator-tutorial}

 You can use the {{site.data.keyword.languagetranslatorfull}} service to translate files from one language to another while preserving the original document format.
-The service supports translation of a dozen different file formats, including Microsoft Office and Open Office formats.
+The service supports translation of many file formats, including Microsoft Office, Open Office, subtitles, PDF, and other formats such as HTML, XML, and JSON.
 {:shortdesc}

 Document translation is currently a Beta feature.
+Translation of PDF documents is Experimental.
 {: beta}

 ## Before you begin